cTooshi/stardew-valley-randomizer/README.md

   * Every forageable appears at least once per year, and some may appear more than once
 * Fruit tree randomization
   * Fruit tree saplings are now item saplings that grow a randomly selected item
+  * Prices will be randomized and are loosely balanced based on the item they give
 * Blueprint randomization
   * Farm buildings that you get from Robin now choose from a more random pool of resources/items instead of a set list
   * This does not yet include anything you don't get from Robin (Obelisks, the Gold Clock, etc.)